How to use compost in gardens and landscapes

 Follow the steps below to top dress your lawn with compost:

-- First, mow the lawn short.
-Use a bagging mower or a rake to collect the cut grass (Figure 13).
+1. First, mow the lawn short.
+Use a bagging mower or a rake to collect the cut grass (Figure 12).
 Even better, use a dethatching machine to thin the grass.
 The goal is to expose the soil surface for the next steps.

-- Use a core aerating machine on the lawn area (Figure 14).
+2. Use a core aerating machine on the lawn area (Figure 13).
 The machine pokes holes in the soil surface and leaves the plugs of soil on the surface.
 Break up the plugs with a rake.

-- Use a seeder to spread seed over the entire lawn area (Figure 16).
+4. Use a seeder to spread seed over the entire lawn area (Figure 15).
 Applying seed over an existing lawn (overseeding) will help fill in gaps in the lawn to create a dense stand of turf.

-- After you apply lawn seed, apply water to the seeded area.
+5. Apply water to the seeded area.
 Keep the seedbed evenly moist until the seeds sprout.
 Be ready to water three to four times per day to keep the soil and seeds from drying out.

-For more information, see Practical Lawn Care for Western Oregon, EC 1521, and Turfgrass Maintenance Calendar for Central Oregon.
+For more information, see Practical lawn care for Western Oregon, EC 1521, and Turfgrass maintenance calendar for Central Oregon.

 Before you buy bulk compost or soil mix